Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 the same-origin policy by crossing domain boundaries (e.g., accesses a page from http://domain1 and then accesses a page from http://domain2) or switching protocols (moving from http://domainX to https://domainX).
+For this to be solved, try using the 'Heightened Privileges Browsers'_ if you're working with the Proxy Injection browsers.
+This is covered in some detail in the tutorial.
+Make sure you read the section about the `The Same Origin Policy`_, `Proxy Injection`_ carefully.

-This error can also sometimes occur when JavaScript attempts to look at objects which are not yet available (before the page has completely loaded), or tries to look at objects which are no longer available (after the page has started to be unloaded).
+If the previous situation was not your case, it can also occur when JavaScript attempts to look at objects which are not yet available (before the page has completely loaded), or tries to look at objects which are no longer available (after the page has started to be unloaded).
 This is most typically encountered with AJAX pages which are working with sections of a page or subframes that load and/or reload independently of the larger page.
 For this type of problem, it is common that the error is intermittent.
-Often it is impossible to reproduce the problem with a debugger because the trouble stems from race conditions which are not reproducable when the debugger's overhead is added to the system.
+Often it is impossible to reproduce the problem with a debugger because the trouble stems from race conditions which are not reproducible when the debugger's overhead is added to the system.
-This is covered in some detail in the tutorial.
-Make sure you read the section about the `The Same Origin Policy`_, `Proxy Injection`_ carefully.
+Try first adding a static pause to make sure this is the situation and then moving on to the waitFor kind of commands:
+:ref:`waitFor commands in Selenese Chapter <waitfor>`

 Running Tests with Different Browser Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~